 - What location(s)/world(s)/time zones(s) are you going to set your story in compared to the original novel?

 - How is your novel going to end and will it create a similar response in your reader as the original novel?
 Do you want it to?

 - What genre identifiers are you going to include e.g. in my whodunit I need several suspects, red herrings and an unexpected twist at the end.

 Reconstruct the novel into chapters

 Now for the fun part – plotting!
 Using your notes from the deconstructed chapters and your own characters and storyline creation, start planning out your new novel.
-I plotted out 35 chapters in 3 hours for mine, so be prepared for this to take some time and really think about how your story can and/or will sit within your deconstructed structure.
+I plotted out 35 chapters in 3 hours for mine, so be prepared for this to take some time.
+Really think about how your story can and/or will sit within your deconstructed structure.
 This is an important part of the process as it allows you to see your story taking shape and shines a light on any chinks in your storyline whilst using a tried and tested scaffolded outline for guidance.

 Craft your own story

 Deconstructing a novel to write your own is a method that helps you plan your own story in an organised, methodical way.
 Despite this formulaic approach being at odds with some creative processes, it’s so useful if you’re new to writing, if you’re stuck at a certain point in your book and have no idea what to do about it or where to go with it, or if you want to try a new way of writing for any reason.
 Although you are following a set structure, it’s a creative endeavour so remember that ideas are just ideas and can be changed (probably many times over!) at a later stage.
-As I explain in Which is the best way to write your first novel?, I am experimenting with this approach to writing a novel and will be measuring its success in due course!

 And that’s how to deconstruct a novel to write your own!